fnogatz/xsd/FEATURES.md

 ## Constraining Facets

+Almost all facets of the XML 1.1 specification are supported.

+However, 'Assert's and 'Assertion's are currently being worked on.
+The 'whiteSpace'-facet cannot be used due to the parser eliminating all redundant whitespaces automatically.
+The 'explicitTimezone'-facet is not implemented yet.

+All other facets are supported:

 ```
 < enumeration
 value = anySimpleType >
     Content: ( annotation ?)
 </ enumeration >

+< fractionDigits
+value = anySimpleType >
+    Content: ( annotation ?)
+</ fractionDigits >

+< length
+value = anySimpleType >
+    Content: ( annotation ?)
+</ length >

+< maxExclusive
+value = anySimpleType >
+    Content: ( annotation ?)
+</ maxExclusive >

+< maxInclusive
+value = anySimpleType >
+    Content: ( annotation ?)
+</ maxInclusive >

+< maxLength
+value = anySimpleType >
+    Content: ( annotation ?)
+</ maxLength >

 < minExclusive
 value = anySimpleType >